Reece4000/midi-mapper/README.md

 feature goals:
 - allow users to create routines as python scripts and map these to events to alter MIDI signals
-- UDFs as nodes, modular application to MIDI streams
+- UDFs as nodes, modular application to of functions to MIDI streams
 - map input devices to several output devices
 - incorporate a clock for sequencing arpeggios and phrases